Hold the Harissa

 As an island nation, Madagascar offers a variety of fish and other sea creatures for the dinner plate.
 I visited a fishing village where thousands of sardines were drying in the sun.

-Although I love fish and seafood, I was disappointed in what I tasted in Mada – all overcooked for me.
-With one exception: camarons, a type of large gamba from the waters of nearby Mozambique.
+My all time favorite seafood in Mada: camarons, a type of large gamba from the waters of nearby Mozambique.
 To die for, along with zebu filet.

 This was my last night treat at the Sakamanga (blue cat) hotel in Tana.
 The menu selections there were several notches up from restaurant food I had elsewhere.
 The restaurant was bustling.
 Reservations a must.